✅ Speak With an Admissions Specialist 24/7

 A visual representation of how ethanol affects the human body.

-Excessive consumption of ethanol can lead to serious health issues such as liver damage and cognitive impairments, emphasizing the importance of understanding the risks associated with different drinking habits.
+Excessive ethanol consumption can lead to serious health issues like liver damage and cognitive impairment, so we need to know the risks of different drinking habits.

-On the other hand, more serious and widespread repercussions arise from long-term consumption of ethanol.
-Sustained use can contribute to liver disease along with cognitive deficits and neurological issues.
-Ethanol interferes with neurotransmitter balances within the brain by increasing GABA function while modifying levels of serotonin and norepinephrine.
-These alterations may significantly influence mood as well as behavior.
+On the other hand, the more serious and widespread effects come from long term ethanol consumption.
+Sustained use can lead to liver disease and cognitive deficits and neurological problems.
+Ethanol messes with neurotransmitter balances in the brain by increasing GABA and modifying serotonin and norepinephrine.
+These changes can affect mood and behavior.

-It’s crucial to be aware of these various implications in order to fully comprehend how our health is affected by ethanol intake over time.
+We need to know these effects so we can understand how our health is affected by ethanol over time.

 Short-Term Effects of Ethanol

-Additionally, alcohol withdrawal symptoms can occur as an immediate risk for those who frequently consume large amounts of alcohol.
-These symptoms, which include increased cravings and physical discomfort, can make it challenging to maintain abstinence and may lead to a cycle of binge drinking and withdrawal.
+Also, alcohol withdrawal symptoms can be an immediate risk for those who drink heavily.
+These symptoms – increased cravings and physical discomfort – make it hard to stay sober and can lead to a cycle of binge drinking and withdrawal.

-Following a night of heavy drinking, numerous individuals find themselves dealing with hangover symptoms that include headaches, feelings of nausea and general fatigue.
-These aftereffects serve as Evidence of ethanol’s short-term consequences on human physiology.
+After a night of heavy drinking, many people wake up with hangover symptoms – headaches, nausea and general fatigue.
+These are evidence of ethanol’s short term effects on the human body.

 Long-Term Health Risks

-Chronic alcohol abuse is a significant contributor to long-term health risks.
-The impact on neurological health due to persistent use of ethanol is profound.
-The damage includes disruption in neurotransmitter systems as well as cognitive abilities which may manifest as memory loss, dementia, or neuropathy.
-Excessive drinking increases the risk for various types of cancers, such as those affecting the breast and liver.
+Long term drinking is a major contributor to long term health risks.
+The impact on neurological health from long term use of ethanol is huge.
+The damage includes disruption of neurotransmitter systems and cognitive functions which can manifest as memory loss, dementia or neuropathy.
+Excessive drinking increases risk of various cancers including breast and liver cancer.

 Measuring EtOH Levels